-The Assessment and Award Board I meets twice annually (May/June and September) to consider the assessment results and consider feedback from External Examiners on the progress and development of the programme monitoring providing the University with comprehensive evidence on the quality and standards of its provision.
+The Assessment and Award Board I meets twice annually (May/June and September) to consider the assessment results and consider feedback from External Examiners on the progress and development of the programme

+Annual programme monitoring is the key element of Wrexham University's approach to quality assurance and enhancement.
+The QAA's UK Quality Code Advice & Guidance on Monitoring & Evaluation, underpins and informs Wrexham University's model for annual programme monitoring providing the University with comprehensive evidence on the quality and standards of its provision.
 The Annual monitoring report draws together data on performance and from student feedback, NSS results, PSRB reports, and External Examiner's reports to provide an overall assessment of the health of the programme and what actions may be necessary or possible to enhance the quality of the provision.
-The Final AMR is considered at the annual Faculty Programme Monitoring Board.
+The Final AMR is considered at the annual

+Faculty Programme Monitoring Board.
 If the programme performance and student satisfaction is identified as being unsatisfactory, the programme management board is empowered to take actions in the form of an enhancement plan and produce commentary in the annual report as to how such a plan will be monitored and reviewed within the academic year.
 Matters that cannot be resolved this way can be referred for further action to the University's Learning and Teaching Quality Committee.
 Enhancement of the curriculum or constituent module is subject to university procedures for effecting minor and/or major amendments as in the Academic Quality Handbook.